 The horseradish-dill sauce

-- 150g of plain greek yogurt or sour cream
+- 150 g plain greek yogurt (or creme fraiche, sour cream)

 - salt and pepper

-- Start with making the horseradish sauce by mixing all the ingredients and leave in the fridge for a minimum of 2 hours before serving
+- Start by making the horseradish sauce by mixing all the ingredients, leave in the fridge for a minimum of 2 hours before serving.

-- Add to a big pan the onion, butter and salt at medium-low heat and let the onion softens for 5 minutes
+- Add to a big pan at medium-low heat the onion, butter and salt and soften for 5 minutes.

-- When the bacon bits are well cooked, add the white cabbage, the broth, the paprika and caraway seeds
+- When the bacon bits are well cooked, add the white cabbage, the broth, the paprika.

-- Let the cabbage cook through and the broth reduce until almost gone, about 10 minutes
+- Let the cabbage cook through and the broth reduce until almost gone, for about 10 minutes.

-- When the volume is down by half, add the cornstarch and mix until no more liquid or barely any liquid left
+- When the volume is down by half, add the cornstarch (cornstarch mixed with 3 tbsp of cold water) and mix until no more liquid or barely any liquid is left.

-- Take off the fire, add the greek yogurt and check the seasoning (salt and pepper)
+- Take off the fire, check the seasoning, reserve.

-- On a big piece of baking paper, stack the sheets of phyllo one over the other to make a big rectangle the size of the oven metal baking sheet, while having a layer of olive oil (spray or brush) in between each sheets
+- On a big piece of baking paper, stack the filo sheets one over the other to make a big rectangle the size of the oven metal baking sheet, while having a layer of olive oil (spray or brush) in between each sheets.

-- Add the cabbage mixture to the low-center of the rectangle and close the 3 sides over the mixture and then roll up the Strudel with the help from the baking paper and transfer to baking sheet
+- Add the cabbage mixture to the lower center of the sheet and close the sides over the mixture and then roll up the Strudel.
+Transfer with the help from the baking paper to baking sheet.